The Lawnmower Man (film): Plot

-Dr. Lawrence Angelo works for Virtual Space Industries and runs experiments using psychoactive drugs and virtual reality to enhance cognitive performance, using chimpanzees as test subjects, in an experiment labeled "Project 5".
-Angelo has benevolent aims, but VSI is funded by "The Shop", a clandestine group hoping to find military applications for Angelo's research.
-One of the chimpanzees, "Rosco," gifted with new intelligence, warfare training, and increased aggression, escapes, and after being hunted, is killed by the laboratory's security forces.
-Angelo consequently decides to recruit intellectually disabled gardener Jobe Smith as a test subject, telling the man he will become smarter.
-Angelo redesigns the intelligence-boosting treatments to remove the "aggression factors" used in the chimpanzee experiments.
-Not only is Jobe's intelligence enhanced, but he also develops psychokinesis and telepathy.
-He continues training at the lab until an accident forces Angelo to abort the experiment.
+Dr. Lawrence Angelo, a scientist at Virtual Space Industries (VSI), conducts experiments using psychoactive drugs and virtual reality to enhance cognitive performance in a program called "Project 5".
+Although Angelo's intentions are benevolent, VSI is funded by "The Shop", a clandestine organization seeking military applications for his research.
+One of his test subjects, a chimpanzee named Rosco, gains enhanced intelligence, warfare training, and increased aggression; he eventually escapes but is killed by the laboratory's security forces.
+In response, Angelo decides to recruit Jobe Smith, an intellectually disabled gardener, as a new test subject, promising him increased intelligence.
+Angelo redesigns the treatments to eliminate the "aggression factors" used in the chimpanzee experiments.
+Not only does Jobe's intelligence improve, but he also develops psychokinesis and telepathy.
+He continues his training at the lab until an accident forces Angelo to halt the experiment.

-The project director, Sebastian Timms, keeps tabs on the progress of the experiment and secretly swaps Angelo's new medications with the old Project 5 supply.
-When Jobe invites his new lover Marnie to the lab to engage in cybersex, he accidentally lobotomizes her.
-Jobe continues the treatment on his own and begins killing the people who mistreated him in the past, as well as the abusive father of his 10-year-old friend Peter.
-Angelo learns the drugs have been swapped and confronts Jobe, who captures him and declares his plan to reach an ultimate stage of evolution by becoming a being of "pure energy" existing in the VSI computer mainframe, connecting to all computer systems of the world afterward.
-He promises his "birth" will be signaled by every telephone on the planet ringing simultaneously.
+Sebastian Timms, the project director, monitors the progress and secretly replaces Angelo's new medications with the original Project 5 formula.
+When Jobe invites his new lover Marnie to the lab for cybersex, he accidentally lobotomizes her.
+Undeterred, Jobe continues the treatments on his own and begins killing those who mistreated him in the past, as well as Harold Parkette, the abusive father of his 10-year-old friend, Peter.
+Angelo discovers the drug switch and confronts Jobe, who captures him and reveals his plan to achieve the ultimate stage of evolution by transforming into a being of "pure energy" within the VSI computer mainframe, intending to connect to all the world's computer systems.
+Jobe vows that his "birth" will be signaled by every phone on Earth ringing simultaneously.

-The Shop sends a team to capture Jobe, but with his new abilities he scatters them to pieces.
-Jobe uses the lab equipment to enter the VSI mainframe and become a digital being, abandoning his physical body.
-Angelo remotely accesses the VSI computer, encrypting connections to the outside world, and traps Jobe in the mainframe.
-As Jobe searches for an unencrypted network connection, Angelo sets bombs to destroy the building.
-Feeling responsible for what happened to Jobe, Angelo enters virtual reality to attempt to reason with him one last time or die with him.
-Jobe overpowers Angelo and crucifies his digital body.
-Peter runs into the building and Jobe realizes he is in danger from the bombs.
-Still caring for the boy, he allows Angelo to leave the mainframe in order to rescue Peter.
-Jobe escapes through a maintenance line just before the building is destroyed.
+The Shop sends a team to capture Jobe, but he uses his newfound abilities to destroy them.
+Jobe then enters the VSI mainframe, abandoning his physical body and becoming a digital being.
+Angelo remotely accesses the VSI computer, encrypting its connections to the outside world, thereby trapping Jobe in the mainframe.
+As Jobe frantically searches for an unencrypted network, Angelo sets bombs to destroy the building.
+Feeling responsible for Jobe's fate, Angelo enters virtual reality, attempting to reason with him one last time, even if it means dying together.
+Jobe overpowers Angelo, crucifying his digital form.
+When Peter enters the building, Jobe realizes the boy is in danger from the bombs.
+Out of lingering care for Peter, Jobe allows Angelo to escape the mainframe to save the child.
+Jobe himself escapes through a maintenance line just before the building explodes.

-Angelo is later at home with Peter and his mother Carla.
-The telephone rings, followed by the noise of a second telephone ringing elsewhere, followed by all telephones ringing all around the world.
+Later, Angelo is at home with Peter and his mother, Carla, when the telephone rings.
+Soon, another phone rings, followed by phones ringing worldwide—Jobe's signal that he has succeeded.